 POI role types

-Harvard has identified 25 different assignable POI Roles that describe/define the circumstances under which a person qualifies for a POI role and can be granted access by the Harvard Chan School to a variety of time-bound physical and/or digital resources.
+Harvard has identified 25 different assignable role types that describe/define the circumstances under which a person qualifies for a POI role and can be granted access by the Harvard Chan School to a variety of time-bound physical and/or digital resources.
 It is important to match the type of access needed to the appropriate POI role and to ensure that the POI matches the criteria defined in the POI policy for the POI role.

 In most Harvard schools and units if an individual is in a lab actively participating in research or is requesting access to otherwise inaccessible Harvard materials in conjunction with the ongoing work of a Principal Investigator, they should have a formal appointment rather than a POI role.
 There are two exceptions to this: